 Whenever you need both cellular plans active simultaneously, just turn each one back on.
 Your iPhone can use both plans just fine, only 5G won't work with both lines enabled.

-Why China can get 5G on two active lines before the U.S. is anyone's guess, but Apple is planning on bringing it to the States by the end of the year or early next year.
-So if you need to use both plans, be patient.
+Why China received 5G on two active lines before the U.S. is anyone's guess, but Apple did bring it to the States in iOS 14.5.
+So if you need to use both plans, see the next option.

 Even with Dual SIM only half working, you might find that 5G isn't always used on your new iPhone.
 You might not even notice the issue at first since your iPhone will always say "5G" in the top right when in a 5G area.
 But if that 5G doesn't seem to be giving you much more speed than LTE did, you might not be using 5G at all.